 The Fordham Institute's Mission

-The Thomas B. Fordham Institute is the nation's leader in advancing educational excellence for every child through quality research, analysis, and commentary, as well as on-the-ground action and advocacy in Ohio.
+The Thomas B. Fordham Institute (and its affiliated Foundation) promote educational excellence for every child in America via quality research, analysis, and commentary, as well as advocacy and exemplary charter school authorizing in Ohio.

 We promote education reform by:

-- Producing rigorous policy research and incisive analysis;
+- Producing relevant, rigorous policy research and analysis;